 Need for Forensic Accountants

-- What led to the demand for Forensic Accountants?
-Increase in fraud and bribery, corruption-related incidents, tightening economic conditions led to the demand for Forensic Accountants.
+- An increase in fraud and bribery, corruption-related incidents, tightening economic conditions led to the demand for Forensic Accountants.
 Also increased scrutiny of how companies are governed globally contributed to the growth of Forensic Accountants.

 - Forensic Accountants investigate and analyze the evidence.
 However, they also communicate findings in the form of reports and assists in legal proceedings in the Courts.